-The Bench The operating ‘bench’
+The Bench An earlier photo of the operating ‘bench’

 Radios